umairishaq/aws-container-devsecops-workshop/docs/02-secrets-scanning.md

 2. In the left file tree, expand the **container-devsecops-wksp-config** folder and open **buildspec_secrets.yml**.

-3. Paste the YAML below and save the file.
+3. Review the YAML code below, paste it in the file, and save.

 ```yaml
 version: 0.2